Rollover Accidents Are Among The Most Dangerous

 After seeking appropriate medical attention, you should consider discussing the circumstances of the accident with an experienced attorney.
-Following a rollover, it is possible that liability can be found on the part of another driver, the manufacturer of the vehicle, or municipalities responsible for road hazards.
+Following a rollover, it is possible that liability can be found on the part of another driver, the manufacturer of the vehicle or municipalities responsible for road hazards.
 The attorneys at Campbell & Associates are experienced in handling these sorts of claims.
 If you were involved in a rollover-type accident, we invite you to call us at 716-992-2222 for a free consultation or fill out our contact form.

 Jean-Baptiste v.
 PSCH, Inc.(N.Y.
 Sup.
 2011) – Christopher Jean-Baptiste, a minor, was a passenger in a 2006 Ford Econoline Suburban owned by PSCH, Inc. The car rolled over on an expressway and Christopher was ejected.
 Christopher’s mother Nuris filed a lawsuit, alleging the driver failed to properly secure Christopher’s seat belt and drove negligently.
 A jury awarded Nuris and Christopher $5,000,000 for past pain and suffering, $5,000,000 for future pain and suffering, and $2,000,000 for future medical expenses.